 Posted on: June 10, 2022

-Magazines and newspapers shout out confusing and, often, opposite facts about it.
+Newspapers and online articles shout out confusing and, often, opposite facts about it.
 And your friends, cousins, even your yoga teacher— all seem to perpetuate this confusion surrounding, “the Pill”.

 Today, only a third of married Malaysian women are practicing modern contraceptive methods1.
 One of the major factors for low uptake of modern contraception methods by women is their lack of knowledge.
 In Asia, spouse’s disapproval and influence from mothers-in-law, peers and elders play a big part in women’s decision to use modern contraception.
 Additionally, perceived problems caused by these methods lead to a believe that they are unable to follow religious rituals.1